 Briefly?
 Laminate flooring is made of synthetic floor planks composed primarily of milled wood leftovers, and topped with photographic images.
 These are protected by tough, clear top layers and stabilizing bottom layers.
-Laminate floors usually simulate wood or tile.
+Laminate floors usually simulate a wood plank or stone tile look.

 Why choose a laminate floor for your home?

 - Laminate flooring comes in an unbeatable selection of styles.

 - Laminate floors have varying levels of durability.

 - Laminate is versatile.
 There are more room options for laminate floors.